hitachi-nlp/FLD/README.md

 **F**ormal **L**ogic **D**eduction (**FLD**) is a project to teach language models deductive reasoning using synthetically generated examples based on formal logic theory.

-## What's Good?
+## What's good?
 FLD serves as ...

 * 🎓 **A foundation for learning logical reasoning**.
 FLD corpus teaches *fundamentals* of logic, as it adopts a well-grounded set of deduction rules based on formal logic theory.
 * 👊 **A challenging benchmark** of logical reasoning, as a fully fine-tuned T5 language model cannot solve *even half* of the problems from the most difficult variant of FLD corpora.
 * 🚀 **A basis for future experimental studies**, as it includes several toolkits as follows:
-    - the corpora easily used via [the huggingface hub](https://huggingface.co/datasets/hitachi-nlp/FLD.v2).
+    - the corpora easily used via [🤗 the huggingface hub](https://huggingface.co/datasets/hitachi-nlp/FLD.v2).
     - [a simple training script](https://github.com/hitachi-nlp/FLD-prover/), which is a minimal adaptation of transformer's script.
     - [a flexible corpus generator](https://github.com/hitachi-nlp/FLD-generator/), with which one can generate one's own corpus with desired settings.